 1 large eraser

-Students will NOT need glue this year, and they will not be allowed to keep any in their desks
+The students will not need glue of any type and will not be allowed to keep any in their desks.

 2-3 dry erase markers, finer line, not the thick ones

 1 ruler with both centimeters and inches marked on it